ozguryazilimas/wp-postane/crony/readme.txt

 Cronjobs configured on a server run on their intervals automatically, while wp_cron() jobs run only after being triggered from a visitor to your site.

 == Changelog ==

+= 0.4.4 =
+* Fixes for DB tables and reinstalling (when DB tables don't exist but Crony was installed before)

 = 0.4.3 =
 * Fixes for output e-mails